Clare Relton, BA Hons, FSHom, MSc, PhD

 Clare specialises in the efficient and practical design of randomised controlled trials that generate real world evidence.
 She leads and supports the development of new trials with chief investigators, from conception to completion.
 Her methodological interests focus on innovative recruitment and informed consent processes, particularly those that help health providers continually learn from the care they deliver, i.e. ‘learning health systems’.
 Clare supervises PhD students and teaches courses on how to apply and develop efficient, practical approaches to trial design.
 She enjoys bringing together clinicians, researchers, triallists, regulators, and ethicists to share experiences and learning.

 Clare is currently a Senior Lecturer in Clinical Trials at the Centre for Primary Care and Public Health at QMUL and an honorary Senior Research Fellow at ScHARR (University of Sheffield).
 She has a background in Philosophy and Complementary and Alternative Medicine.
 With the support of a Department of Health Fellowship she completed her MSc (Health Services Research), and PhD (Pragmatic Trial Design) in 2009.
 This led to the publication of an innovative pragmatic trial design which is now known as Trials within Cohorts (TwiCs).
 Studies using the TwiCs design utilise cohorts (i.e. observational studies, routine health data sources) to recruit and/or collect outcome data for randomised controlled trials.
-Clare is part of an international team working to develop an extension to the 2010 Consolidated Standards of Reporting Trials (CONSORT) Statements for RCTs using cohorts and/or routinely collected health data.
+Clare was part of the international team who developed CONSORT-ROUTINE - the new extension to the 2010 Consolidated Standards of Reporting Trials (CONSORT) Statements for RCTs using cohorts and/or routinely collected data.